writememe/blog.danielteycheney.com/content/posts/exploring-nornir-part-two.md

 -**_What local usernames are configured on all devices?
 Are these consistent?_**
 -**_What OS versions are we running for the same model?_**
 -**_Has IPv6 been configured on any devices?_**
--**_What other network devices might be physically connected to these devices which we were not previously aware of?_**
+-**_What other network devices might be physically connected to these devices which we weren't previously aware of?_**

 Being Excel, this data is easy to format, interpret and convey to other parts of the IT team such as procurement, change management or upper management.